Serving all of Canada. Book a consultation with us.

 If you have been involved in a car accident, we recommend seeing a doctor immediately to evaluate and begin treating your injuries.
 A prompt examination may also establish a link in your medical record between the accidents and your injuries used as evidence in your case.

-Damages in a Car Accident Case
+Damages In A Car Accident Case

 You may first be able to recover benefits for economic losses from your insurance policy.
 If your economic losses exceed your insurance coverage, you may be able to file a tort claim to recover additional compensation from the liable party.